 - Impact from the change of use in terms of increased numbers of people/cars visiting the site.

-To get information regarding your individual planning application and conditions you need to fulfill, contact your local council’s planning department.
+To get information regarding your individual planning application and the conditions you need to fulfil, contact your local council’s planning department.
 When submitting your application, don’t forget to provide information about the economic value of your proposed camping site for both yourself and your local economy.
-A decision to your application should be available in no longer than eight weeks.
+A decision on your application should be available in no longer than eight weeks.

 Please note that this article is not a definitive legal interpretation of planning law.
 It is intended as a practical guide only.
 To obtain more information regarding your situation please contact your local planning authority.